bottkars/pcf-jump-azure/README.md

 pcf-jump-azure creates an ubuntu based jumpbox to deploy Pivotal PAS (2.4 and above) on azure

-It will pave the infrastructure using terraform.
+It will pave the infrastructure using Pivotal [terraforming-azure](https://github.com/pivotal-cf/terraforming-azure).

-PCF Operations Manager will be installed and configured using  [om cli](https://github.com/pivotal-cf/om).
+PCF Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
 Optionally, PAS will be deployed using [om cli](https://github.com/pivotal-cf/om).

 ## usage